d9k/d9k-textbook/js/js-fun.md

 # JS: functional programming

+- Also obligatory see js functions jupyter notebook [^j]

 ## What are lambda or arrow functions

 An arrow function is a shorter syntax for a function expression and does not have its own `this`, `arguments`, `super`, or `new.target`.
 These functions are best suited for non-method functions, and they cannot be used as constructors.